Consonants, Blends and Diagraphs

 When:

 Learning consonant sounds should be taught early in any reading program.
 My Breakfast Reading Program focuses on consonants in Lessons 1 – 28.
-Blends and diagraphs are introduced in Lessons 29 – 42.
+Blends and digraphs are introduced in Lessons 29 – 42.

 How: